-- Advisor Agreement (PDF Competition + Blugold Connect Submission) - Requires signature from club's faculty advisor - Club Roster (Excel File Competition + Blugold Connect Submission) - o Includes listing of all club members: first/last name, Blugold ID, + email - Coach Agreement (PDF Competition + Blugold Connect Submission) - Must be completed annually if club has coach(es).
-Clubs that do not utilize a coach/instructor should turn in a form with the club's name and N/A in the first blank - Competition Schedule (Excel File Competition + Blugold Connect Submission) - Each competitive club is to submit a complete schedule of all club activities home and away - for the Fall semester. - Handbook Approval (Blugold Connect)

-- Acknowledgement and agreement to the handbook contents by a club officer - Member Agreement Acknowledgement (Blugold Connect) - Agreement submitted by club sport leadership that acknowledges the general membership requirements and agrees to help ensure all members - in good faith - complete it prior to engaging in club activity or competition - Practice Schedule (Blugold Connect) - Submit regular practice days, times, and location - Semester Report (Blugold Connect) - Recap of the previous semester that is completed near the end of December each year
+- Advisor Agreement (PDF Competition + IMLeagues Submission) - o Requires signature from club's faculty advisor - Club Roster (Excel File Competition + IMLeagues Submission) - o Includes listing of all club members: first/last name, Blugold ID, + email - Coach Agreement (PDF Competition + IMLeagues Submission) - Must be completed annually if club has coach(es).
+Clubs that do not utilize a coach/instructor should turn in a form with the club's name and N/A in the first blank - Competition Schedule (Excel File Competition + IMLeagues Submission) - Each competitive club is to submit a complete schedule of all club activities home and away for the Fall semester. - Handbook Approval (IMLeagues) - o Acknowledgement and agreement to the handbook contents by a club officer - Member Agreement Acknowledgement (IMLeagues) - Agreement submitted by club sport leadership that acknowledges the general membership requirements and agrees to help ensure all members - in good faith - complete it prior to engaging in club activity or competition - Practice Schedule (IMLeagues) - o Submit regular practice days, times, and location - Semester Report (IMLeagues) - o Recap of the previous semester that is completed near the end of December each year